Redocly/redocly-cli/docs/commands/stats.md

 ## Introduction

-The `stats` command provides statistics about the structure of one or more API definition files.
+The `stats` command provides statistics about the structure of one or more API description files.
 Statistics are calculated using the counting logic from the `StatsVisitor` module.
 The `stats` command can generate statistics for the following metrics:

 - `References`
 - `External Documents`